 2. The interview is longer than expected

-If you’re in the hot seat longer than scheduled don’t panic – it’s a good sign.
-When an interview runs longer than expected it means your potential manager is giving up their free time to learn more about you and is interested in what you have to say!
+When an interview runs longer than expected it means your potential manager is giving up their free time to learn more about you and is interested in what you have to say.
 Consider it a good possibility that the interviewer is interested in hiring you!

 3. You build rapport throughout

-A key factor in knowing if your interview went well is gauging if you and interviewer clicked.
-If the conversation was more of a chat than a formal integration, they show a genuine interest in your responses and ask questions about your hobbies and interests as well as your experience, it shows they are looking to get to know you on a more personal level.
+If the conversation was more of a chat than a formal integration, an interviewer shows a genuine interest in your responses, asks questions about your hobbies and interests as well as your experience, it shows they are looking to get to know you on a more personal level.

-When you’re invited to an interview it’s wise to expect the unexpected.
-If a potential hiring manger is extremely impressed with you, they may introduce you to the team right off the bat.
+If a potential hiring manger is extremely impressed with you, they may talk to you about the wider team right off the bat.
 Bear in mind, the interviewer is keen to know how well you integrate with the team so be enthusiastic and be sure to ask questions about the team you could be working with.

 5. The interviewer sells you the job

-When you attend an interview, it’s expected that you sell yourself.
-But when the interviewer highlights the perks of the job, talks about why the company culture is unique and why he or she loves working for the company – it’s clear they’re trying to spark your interest.
+When the interviewer highlights the perks of the job, talks about why the company culture is unique and why he or she loves working for the company – it’s clear they’re trying to spark your interest.
 It’s an even better sign if they link back to how your skills and interests match the role and cultural fit.

 6. Referring to references early on